Thakurvaibhav/k8s/logging/README.md

 ...
 ```

-3. Elasticsearch can be deployed by following this: `https://github.com/Thakurvaibhav/k8s/tree/master/databases/elasticsearch`
+5. Elasticsearch can be deployed using [this](https://github.com/Thakurvaibhav/k8s/tree/master/databases/elasticsearch)
-4. Access for Kibana can be either through public enpoint/Ingress or even an Internal LB (recommended) for your GKE cluster.
+6. Access for Kibana can be either through public enpoint/Ingress or even an Internal LB (recommended) for your GKE cluster.
-5. Add more parsers in the config map depending upon your use case.
+7. Add more parsers in the config map depending upon your use case.